jphmrst/defblog/README.md

 - `DESCRIPTION` A short blurb of the contents.
 - `DATE` The publication date of the page/post.
 - `UPDATED` The last change of the page/post.
+- `AUTHOR_NAME` The name of the author of the given post/page.
+When an Atom feed is generated, either this property must be given for every post/page, or a non-null value for the DEFAULT-AUTHOR-NAME parameter must be provided to DEFBLOG.
 - `CHANGE_FREQ` A hint about how often a page/post changes, to be included in the XML sitemap.
 Valid values are discussed at [[https://www.sitemaps.org/protocol.html#changefreqdef]].